 We offer a variety of kits for labeling antibodies and other proteins:

-Alexa Fluor and DyLight are registered trademarks of Thermo Fisher Scientific.
-Cy dye is a registered trademark of GE Healthcare; SNAP-tag and CLIP-tag are trademarks or registered trademarks of New England BioLabs; HaloTag is a registered trademark of Promega Corporation.
+Alexa Fluor and DyLight are registered trademarks of Thermo Fisher Scientific; SNAP-tag and CLIP-tag are trademarks or registered trademarks of New England BioLabs; HaloTag is a registered trademark of Promega Corporation.